Best Places to Retire in Costa Rica - A Guide

 Weather.
 Costa Rica is located between 8 and 12 degrees north of the Equator, so the climate is tropical year round.
 However, the country has many microclimates depending on elevation, rainfall, topography, and by the geography of each particular region.
 The year can be split into two periods, the dry season known to the residents as summer, and the rainy season, known locally as winter.
 The "summer" or dry season goes from December to April, and "winter" or rainy season goes from May to November.

 Cost of Living.
 The numbeo.com price comparison (CPI plus rent) shows Costa Rica with an index of 38, vs. the U.S. with 57 and UK at 60.
-The Local Purchasing Power Index shows 68 for Costa Rica vs. 120 for the UK and 139 for the U.S. (the higher the number the more expensive)
+Cost of living is 27% cheaper than in the U.S. The Local Purchasing Power Index shows 68 for Costa Rica vs. 120 for the UK and 139 for the U.S. (the higher the number the more expensive)

 Crime and Security.
 This is what the State Departmentsays about crime in Costa Rica: Crime is a significant concern.
 The most common crime perpetrated against tourists is theft.
 While the vast majority of foreign visitors do not become victims of crime, all are potential targets for criminals.
 If you are a student or a volunteer, ensure that your sending organization will provide safety and security information about the area where you will stay.
 We have received reports of violent assaults, rapes, and deaths involving students and volunteers.

 Pluses and Minuses.
 Costa Rica is a cheaper alternative than the U.S., Canada, or Europe.
+In most places it is a second world country with a large middle class.
+In San Jose there are American stores and restaurants everywhere, toll roads, modern buildings.
+There are apartment buildings and complexes where 55plus people would be happy on outskirts of the city.
 The national parks and nature viewing are some of the best in the world.
 The weather is warm year round..
 There are any number of places to live where expats will feel comfortable.
 The economy is stable.
 Many people are pleased to live in a country that not only doesn't have an army, but is at the vanguard of environmental protection.
 Roads and infrastructure are not up to U.S. standards, expats can expect some culture shock - particularly with dealing with the bureaucracy, finding a place to live, getting a telephone, etc.